jtriley/StarCluster/docs/sphinx/plugins/pypackage.rst

     plugins = webapp-packages-installer

-If you already have a cluster running that didn't originally include the ``PyPackageSetup`` plugin in it's config you can manually run the plugin on the cluster using::
+If you already have a cluster running that didn't originally include the ``PyPackageSetup`` plugin in its config you can manually run the plugin on the cluster using::

     $ starcluster runplugin webapp-packages-installer mycluster